The Kind

 and the perseverance of the saints (John 10:28; Job 17:9).
 Those who believe these are not followers of John

-and taught long before Calvin or Augustine were born.
-Old confessions of
+believed and taught long before Calvin or Augustine were born.
+Old confessions

-faith of our Baptist fathers reveal that they held to these recious truths.
-We teach
+of faith of our Baptist fathers reveal that they held to these recious truths.
+We teach that

-that there is no salvation apart from the free, sovereign, distinguishing
+there is no salvation apart from the free, sovereign, distinguishing grace

 never by free will.
 Believing these truths, we oppose Arminianism and all